rutvik1503/DSA_ALONG_CPP/README.md

 ---

+## 📅 Day 08 : Some exercesize for the If Else

+### 📝 Files:

+#### **`If_Else_Task_01.cpp`**
+This C++ program determines the minimum value between two user-input integers.
+It prompts the user to enter two values, compares them using an if statement, and then displays the smaller value using cout.
+This program demonstrates basic user input handling, conditional statements, and console output in C++.

+#### **`If_Else_Task_02.cpp`**
+This C++ program finds the minimum value among three user-input integers.
+It takes input for three values, compares them using nested if statements, and displays the smallest value using cout.
+This program demonstrates user input handling, conditional logic, and decision-making structures in C++.

+#### **`If_Else_Task_03.cpp`**
+This C++ program determines the minimum value among four user-input integers.
+It takes input for four values, uses nested if statements to compare them, and displays the smallest value using cout.
+This program demonstrates user input handling, conditional logic, and multi-level decision-making in C++.

+#### **`If_Else_Task_04.cpp`**
+This C++ program finds the minimum value among five user-input integers.
+It takes input for five values, uses nested if statements to compare them, and displays the smallest value using cout.
+This program demonstrates user input handling, conditional logic, and multi-level decision-making in C++.

+---

+## 📅 Day 09 : Some exercesize for the Switch Case Statement

+### 📝 Files:

+#### **`Switch_Case_Task_01.cpp`**
+This C++ program demonstrates the use of a switch statement to map numerical input to corresponding weekdays.
+The user inputs a number (1-7), and the program displays the respective day using cout.
+If the input is outside this range, a default message prompts valid input.
+This program highlights decision-making using switch and basic user interaction in C++.

+#### **`Switch_Case_Task_02.cpp`**
+This C++ program performs arithmetic operations using a switch statement.
+The user inputs two numbers and selects an operation (addition, subtraction, multiplication, division, or modulus) from a menu.
+Based on the selected option, the program executes the corresponding operation and displays the result using cout.
+If an invalid option is chosen, an error message prompts the user to select a valid option.
+This program demonstrates user input handling, arithmetic operations, and decision-making using switch in C++.

+#### **`Ternary_Operator.cpp`**
+This C++ program demonstrates the use of the ternary operator (? :) for decision-making.
+The user inputs two integers, and the program determines and displays which number is greater using the ternary operator.
+This approach simplifies conditional statements into a single-line expression.
+The program highlights user input handling, conditional logic, and concise decision-making in C++.

+---

+## 📅 PROJECT DAY : Some Projects of c++

+### 📝 Files:

+#### **`Day_01_Project.cpp`**
+This C++ program demonstrates the use of nested switch statements to create a multilingual recharge menu system.
+The user selects a language (Gujarati, Hindi, or English) and is then given options to check available recharge plans or view active plans.
+If they choose to check recharge plans, another switch allows them to select a plan and confirm the recharge.
+The program handles invalid inputs with default messages.
+This example highlights user input handling, decision-making with switch, and structured program flow in C++.

+---

 ## 💡 What You'll Learn:
 - **Basic Syntax & I/O Operations**: Understanding how C++ works and how to display/output data.
 - **Control Structures**: Mastering loops and understanding how to repeat operations efficiently.